nidhinbose89/logical_balloons/SLI_SLO_SLA.md

 SRE should be able to enforce error budgets.
 The risk and error budget are means to balance availability and new feature development/deployment.

+# Toil
+Toil and Overhead are different - overhead is sending email, documentation, meetings, travel etc.
+Toil is tied to running production service that is
+- manual
+- repetative
+- automatable
+- tactical
+- devoid of long-term value
+- scales linearly as service grows

+Even making it a script to take care of all manual activies is toil.
+Because its still not emiminated and lives outside of the production service -- especially since it needs to be run manually.
+Toil has no enduring value as the work to automate it has!
+Toil is measured by recoding the time spent of the pager duty calls [incident management service] or other manual intervention tasks -- just to get the service up and running.
+Toil need not be eliminated 100%, automate those that worth it -- based on frequency of occurance and impact.